akkuzova/calendar_heatmap/README.md

 Interactive calendar heat map visualization

 Upload your file which contains:
-1) date column in yyyy-mm-dd format
+1) Date column in yyyy-mm-dd format
-2) some numeric columns you need to show on calendar you can choose several columns to display their sum
+2) Some numeric columns you need to show on calendar.
+You can choose several columns to display their sum

 CSV file example: